aastopher/ash/README.md

 ### Overview

-ASH is a utility crafted to help process arguments from standard input stream; designed to facilitate interaction with command-line arguments, and piping operations.
+ASH is a mojo package crafted to help process arguments from standard input stream; designed to facilitate interaction with command-line arguments, and piping operations.

 ### Quick Start